A Burning Hot Summer: Production

 The film was the second collaboration between director Philippe Garrel and the French production company Rectangle Productions.
 It received co-production support from Italy's Faro Film and Switzerland's Prince Film.
 The 3.1 million euro budget included money from the CNC, the Italian Ministry of Culture, the Swiss Federal Office for Culture, 400,000 euro from Eurimages and 192,000 euro from the Île-de-France region.
 The film was first announced in 2009 under the title J'ai gardé les anges, which means "I have kept the angels".
 The title had been changed to the current when principal photography began in July 2010.
 Filming took place during eight weeks in Rome and Paris.

 Release

 The film premiered on 2 September 2011 in competition at the 68th Venice International Film Festival.
 The French release was set to 28 September through Wild Bunch Distribution.

 Reception

 On review aggregator website Rotten Tomatoes, the film holds an approval rating of 55% based on 11 reviews, with an average rating of 5.5/10.
 On Metacritic, the film has a weighted average score of 62 out of 100, based on 6 critics, indicating "generally favorable reviews".

 Deborah Young of The Hollywood Reporter called the film "dramatically lifeless and uninvolving."
+Roger Ebert rated the film 2 out of 4 stars, writing that the film "failed to persuade [him] of any reason for its existence" and describing the performances "listless and tired".